leangjia/blender_docs/trunk/blender_docs/manual/render/materials/components/volume.rst

 Mesh Volumes
 ============

-Meshes used for volume render should be closed and :term:`manifold`.
+Meshes used for volume render should be closed and :term:`Manifold`.
 That means that there should be no holes in the mesh.
 Each edge must be connected to exactly two faces such that there are no holes or T-shaped faces